Chocolate Pecan Tartlets with the Best Shortbread Crust

-Sneak Preview: These Chocolate Pecan Tartlets are encased with the BEST Shortbread Crust.
-The sweet pecan pie filling is drizzled with melted chocolate over the top for a candy-bar-like treat.
+Sneak Preview: These mini tarts are filled with a sweet chocolate pecan filling.
+A recipe for the BEST Shortbread Crust is also included.
+After baking, drizzle melted chocolate or the top for a candy-bar-like treat.

 As an Amazon Associate, I earn from qualifying purchases.